Ed Hill (politician)

-Ed Hill is an American politician from Montana serving as a Republican member of the Montana House of Representatives for district 28.
+Ed Hill is an American politician from Montana who served as a Republican member of the Montana House of Representatives for district 28.

 Early life

 Hill was born in 1959 in Havre, Montana.
 He graduated from Havre High School, and earned an Associate of Arts from Johnson County Community College.
 He worked for the BNSF Railway.

 Montana House of Representatives

 Hill was elected to the Montana House of Representatives as a result of the 2020 general election.
 He assumed office on January 4, 2021.

-On November 8, 2022, Ed was defeated by Paul Tuss.
+On November 8, 2022, Hill was defeated by Democrat Paul Tuss.

 Personal life

 Hill is married to Heidi Hill, and they have one daughter.